emonty/semver/semver.rst

     MAY also include minor and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

 #.
-A pre-release version MAY be denoted by appending a series of dot
+A pre-release version MAY be denoted by appending a dot
-    separated identifiers immediately following the patch version.
+    separated identifier immediately following the patch version.
-    Identifiers MUST comprise only ASCII alphanumerics [0-9A-Za-z].
-    Identifiers MUST NOT be empty.
-Identifiers must start with a leading alpha character.
+    The identifier MUST comprise only a, b, rc followed by non-negative integer value.
+The identifier MUST NOT be empty.
     Pre-release versions have a lower precedence than the associated normal version.
-A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
-Examples: 1.0.0.alpha, 1.0.0.alpha.1, 1.0.0.a0.a3.a7,
+A pre-release version indicates that
+    the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
+Examples: 1.0.0.a1, 1.0.0.b99, 1.0.0.rc1000.

-    1.0.0.x.a7.z.a92.
+#.
+A development version MAY be denoted by appending a dot separated
+    indentifier immediately following the patch version.
+    The identifier MUST comprise the string dev followed by non-negative integer value.
+The identifier MUST NOT be empty.
+Development versions have a lower precedence than the associated normal version.
+A development version is a completely unsupported and conveys no API promises when related to other versions.
+They are more useful as communication vehicles between developers of a community, whereas pre-releases, while potentially prone to break still, are intended for externally facing communication of not-yet-released ideas.
+Example: 1.0.0.dev1.

 #.
 Build metadata MAY be denoted by appending a plus sign and a series
     of dot separated identifiers immediately following the patch or